newrelic/newrelic-telemetry-sdk-dotnet/examples/NewRelic.OpenTelemetry/MicroserviceExample/README.md

 The Web API publishes messages to RabbitMQ which the Worker Service consumes.
 Distributed context propagation is achieved using OpenTelemetry APIs to inject and extract trace context in the headers of the published messages.
+The relevant code is found in the `MessageSender` and `MessageReceiver` classes in the `Utils` project.

 The WebAPI and WorkerService applications are configured to use the New Relic OpenTelemetry exporter from this repository.